bzvnr/4chan-Link-Updater/README.md

 ## Limitations

-Image links to images are currently not supported.To see the links that currently cannot be parsed, view [testCases.json](./lib/testCases.json) *replace4chanLinks.specialUseCases.nonFunctional*.
+Image links to images are currently not supported.To see the links that currently cannot be parsed, view [testCases.json](./lib/testCases.json) and search for "*nonfunctional*".
 Note that post and thread links ending in the format `/{threadNumber},{postNumber}` are not supported.

 There is no safety check for non-functional links.
 Use with caution.

 ## Technologies

 Technologies used for this project include:

 - [Node.js](https://nodejs.org/en/download/) as a runtime environment
 - <a href="https://npmjs.com">npm</a> for package management
 - [Jest](https://jestjs.io/) for testing
 - [webpack](https://github.com/webpack/webpack) for bundling
 - [Visual Studio Code](https://code.visualstudio.com/) for development